oddy-boop/Edusync-git/supabase/rls_policies.md

       -- Admins can do anything
       (public.get_my_role() = 'admin'::text)
       OR
-      -- Teachers can manage their own records
+      -- Teachers can manage their own records (INSERT, UPDATE, DELETE) (
-      (
         (public.get_my_role() = 'teacher'::text) AND
         (teacher_id = public.get_my_teacher_id())
       )
       OR
-      -- All authenticated users (including students) can view any timetable (
+      -- All authenticated users can read any timetable entry (
         ((select auth.role()) = 'authenticated'::text) AND
         (pg_catalog.current_query() ~* 'select')